wayfarer-rus/olcPixelGameEngine/README.md

 Tested on windows 10 and macOS Mojave

-# Thanks asd Inspirations
+# Thanks and Inspirations
-All credits goes to https://github.com/OneLoneCoder/olcPixelGameEngine
+All credit goes to https://github.com/OneLoneCoder/olcPixelGameEngine

 Huge thanks to the awesome dude who created this: https://github.com/Dominaezzz/kgl